kostaond/sync-pr-to-gitlab/CONTRIBUTING.md

     #     return
     ```

 2. **Repository Name Placeholder**: For testing purposes, you might need to simulate actions against a specific repository's data.
 Comment out the line fetching the repository's full name to avoid conflicts or errors during this phase.

-    ```py
+Instead, replace it with a known testing repository, like this:

+    ```python
     # repo_fullname = event['repository']['full_name']        # Comment out for testing
+    repo_fullname = 'app-frameworks/actions-internal-test'    # Add this for testing
     ```

 By commenting out these lines, you'll be able to run your tests in a more controlled and isolated manner, simulating different conditions without affecting the actual repository or workflow.